p3lim-wow/ExtraQuestButton/README.md

 ## Feedback

 If you have a question, please use the comments section on Curse/WoWInterface.
 If you would like to report a bug or contribute to the project, please follow [this link](https://github.com/p3lim-wow/ExtraQuestButton/blob/master/CONTRIBUTING.md) to get started.
+**If you find a quest item that doesn't show up properly, please report the quest.**

 ## Legal